Open SaaS Review 2026: Best Free SaaS Boilerplate

 The Admin Panel

-The admin dashboard is comprehensive for a free boilerplate:
+The admin dashboard is the most complete of any free boilerplate:

 export default function UsersDashboard() {